Farvardinegan: Farvardegan/Hamsapathmidee-e

 Abū Rayḥān al-Bīrūnī refers to the Farvardinegan ceremony and ten-day Hamsapathmidee-e ceremony as “Farvardegan”.
 It takes place from the 26th of Esfand (called “Eshtad rooz”) to the 30th of Esfand (called “Aniran rooz”) and the five days of Gata or the stolen five (the first five days of Farvardin).
 The Farvardegan or Hamsapathmidee-e, related to Faravashis, was begun by the last Gahanbar.

 In ancient times, Farvardegan was the ceremony of the Faravahars and lasted 10 days and 10 nights.
 Later, the ceremony of Hamaspathmidee-e was held to honor creation.

-The Nowroozi ceremonies and the Farvardin month are closely related to the Faravahars because there is a belief that during these days of the year the Faravahars descend to the earth and go to their previous homes.
-People clean their homes and light fires to guide the Faravahars.
-They put scents in the fire, pray for the spirits and read Avesta to put the spirits at rest.
+Nowroozi ceremonies and the Farvardin month are closely related to the Faravahars because of the belief that during these days of the year the Faravahars descend to the earth and go to their previous homes.
+People clean their homes and light fires to guide them.
+They put scents in the fire, pray for the spirits and read Avesta to put relax them.
 The only permitted acts are to perform religious duties and good deeds to attract the Faravashis to their residences.
-At the end of the ceremony, they bid farewell to the spirits.
+At the end of the ceremony, they bid then farewell.